 Many cat owners in the UK are laxer about allowing cats to go outside than in the US, but the truth is that going outside is equally dangerous for cats regardless of what country they live in.

-However, there’s certainly a reason why people allow their cats outside.
-We’re going to take an in-depth look at the pros and cons of allowing your Maine Coon to explore the outdoors.
+Keep reading to see our in-depth look at the pros and cons of allowing your Maine Coon to explore the outdoors.

 Allowing Maine Coons to go outside lets them explore all sorts of new sights and smells, and keeps them enriched without needing to spend a fortune on new toys.